eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 is presented to a Relying Party contains a number of elements having a unique value.
 These elements include:

 - The salt of every attribute that is presented,

 - The hash values of all attributes, that were signed by the Attestation Provider,

 - The attestation identifier or index used for revocation purposes (if applicable),

 - The attestation public key used for device binding and User binding,
+- The attestation public key used for device binding and User binding,

+- The value of the Attestation Provider signature.
 - The value of the Attestation Provider signature.

 In addition, also timestamps, such as the signing or issuing time of the attestation and the 'valid from' and 'valid until' timestamps may be